MicrosoftDocs/visualstudio-docs/docs/ide/developer-community-guidelines.md

 To keep the conversation clear and transparent, limit discussion to English and keep things relevant to the issue.
 Be considerate to others and always try to be courteous and professional.

-For more information, ee the [Microsoft Community Code of Conduct](https://answers.microsoft.com/en-us/page/codeofconduct).
+For more information, see the [Microsoft Community Code of Conduct](https://answers.microsoft.com/page/codeofconduct).

 Any violations to the discussion etiquette can lead to removal of the comment and eventually banning the user.

-## Data Privacy
+## Data privacy

 Comments and replies are publicly visible, but any attached files are privately shared with Microsoft only.
 This visibility is beneficial because it allows the entire community to see the issues and solutions found by other users.
 If you're concerned about the privacy of your data or identity, you have options.
 Read more about [Developer Community data privacy](https://docs.microsoft.com/visualstudio/ide/developer-community-privacy).

+## Next steps

+Head on over to the [Visual Studio Developer Community](https://developercommunity.visualstudio.com/) to report problems, suggest features, or browse through the existing tickets.
+Enjoy!